-Pilots, agents, linesmen, tugboat services, bunkering services and ship stores are available locally.
+Pilots, security workforce, agents, linesmen, tugboat services, bunkering services and ship stores are available locally.
 Port of Vancouver labor is provided by ILWU Local 4 in Vancouver, Wash.
 The port is open to all stevedoring companies.

-The port handles a broad range of cargos, including wind energy, break bulk, project and direct transfer cargoes, containers, automobiles, forest products, steel and aluminum products, liquid bulks, and a number of dry bulk commodities such as bauxite, mineral ores, concentrates, fertilizers, clays, grains, and bulk agricultural commodities.
+The port handles a broad range of cargoes, including wind energy, break bulk, project and direct transfer cargoes, containers, automobiles, forest products, steel and aluminum products, liquid bulks, and a number of dry bulk commodities such as bauxite, mineral ores, concentrates, fertilizers, clays, grains, and bulk agricultural commodities.

 Through the Port of Vancouver USA: